An Introduction to Catalysts

 We didn’t create Catalysts.
 We didn’t even name you.
 But we see you.
 We share your strengths and struggles.
 And we’re here for you as you step into the changemaking power that you’ve always had inside of you.

 If you’d like to better understand who Catalysts are and how you can make a difference without running yourself or your career into the ground, start with Move Fast, Break Shit, Burn Out.
-When you’re ready to dive even deeper, the Essentials course is an 8-week hands-on experience where you can learn new tools, practice innate skills, articulate and take steps toward a vision, and connect with others as you grow and create meaningful change together.
+When you’re ready to dive even deeper, the Catalyzing Organizational Change course is an 6-week hands-on experience where you can learn new tools, practice innate skills, articulate and take steps toward a vision, and connect with others as you grow and create meaningful change together.
 Welcome to the Galaxy.
 We hope you’ll stick around.